anopara/country-slice/README.md

 # country-slice

 My small weekend project, written in [Bevy Engine](https://github.com/bevyengine/bevy).
 Still **active WIP**!
+Expect breakage on main!

 Making it public early in case someone might find this example of simple proc stuff in Bevy useful 😇

-## Build and Run
+### Build and Run

 1. download the repo
 2. cd to the `country-slice` directory